Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 In high doses, it reduces the effect of somatropin.

-Structural analogues for the active substance:
+Structural analogues of the active substance:

 • Decortin H20;